EvertLagerberg/EvertLagerberg.github.io/_posts/2015-7-15-Arduino_to_Unity_Project_Continued.md

 <div id="toc"></div>

+My goal with this project was to investigate how analog input sensor data could be transferred from Arduino to Unity over a serial port.
+I wanted to see if this could be done satisfactorily enough to control an in-game character’s movement.

 #Part 6: From zones to direction vectors

 In my previous implementation of the Arduino directional input to Unity I divided the scales of the Y and X-axis ranges and gave each zone a number 0-8.
 This way I only needed to send that number over Serial to Unity.
 But that also meant that I only could input 8 directions(+ 0 for standing still).
 After doing some state of the art research I decided that this was not enough.
 I wanted to be able to input any direction(360 degrees).